Do I need to wash the pillowcase after I bought it?

 If you wash by hand please make sure to check for the right temperature and wash your pieces gently.
-A low washing temperature of 20° shall do the job in most of the cases as silk is naturally stain repellent.
-Silk can be washed up to 30°.
+A low washing temperature of 20° celsius shall do the job in most of the cases as silk is naturally stain repellent.
+Silk can be washed up to 30° celsius.
 Otherwise it's save to use the hand wash program in your washing machine.
 Make sure not to tumble dry.
 Do not wring and dry flat, ideally on a towel.

 Can I iron Silk?

 Yes, as long as you iron on the lowest level and make sure to iron inside out.
-Don't steam silk, but you can iron it when it still is a little damp.
+Don't steam silk, but you can iron silk when it still is a little damp.
 Iron fast and extensive in order to not burn the silk.
 Avoid to spray water on silk fabrics as water may leave stains.

 Why has my Silk lost shine?